 Deployment success status

-The status of the CircleCI pipeline for our project indicated that the build was successful and our application has been deployed.
+The status of the CircleCI pipeline for the project indicates that the build was successful and the application has been deployed.
 You can confirm this by navigating to the link generated for the application by Heroku.
 The format of the URL is always the same: https://YOUR_HEROKU_APP_NAME.herokuapp.com/.
 You can also check out the endpoint of my running instance.

 Heroku App